The

 • We supply all our co products (pot and ale and draff) to a local Anaerobic Digester where it is converted to bio methane which is put back into the grid.
 Regrettably it is not commercially feasible to use this gas as the distilleries main fuel source as the subsidy received by the AD plant would not be transferable to the gas supplied to the distillery.
 The digestate from this AD plant is spread on local farmland.

-• We built our warehouses with rain capture, which is then fed to a pond for storage.
+• We built some of our warehouses with rain capture, which is then fed to a pond for storage.
 In addition, we have located the distillery next to two springs.
-Currently the pond water would require a lot of processing before it would be ready for use in our production.
+We need to analyse the pond water (volume and quality) to understand what processing would be required to make it production ready.
 We currently use 100% mains water, but we know that with increased likelihood of drought there may be water restrictions and therefore want to ensure we have adequate supply.

 2019

-• We had tried to purchase Fife grown Rye since day one, but this was not possible so we had been using 100% Scottish Rye.
-From 2019 we are pleased to now source 100% Fife-grown rye for our brands.
+• We had tried to purchase Fife grown Rye since day one, but this was not possible, so we used 100% Scottish Rye initially.
+From 2019 we now source 100% Fife-grown rye for our brands.

 • We commissioned our first carbon footprint analysis.
 With assistance from Scottish Enterprise, we commissioned Eunomia to carry out an initial carbon footprint calculation in 2019, based on the 2018 distillation year.